threeeeight/newproject-vl/README.md

 The template also contains some standard folders `assets` `nugets` `rnd` `vl` and an empty placeholder file inside of each if it is empty, so that it gets picked up by Git.
 The placeholder file can be safely deleted, also the folder itself if it is not to be used within the project.

 - `assets` should contain any files like images, videos, fonts that will be picked up and used by the VL application, and are not managed by an external asset provider.
-Please try to avoid huge files above 100MB, as this is the maximum file size in Git repositories.
-Files should be organized by their type, so feel free to create sub folders like `images` `videos` `fonts`.
+You might consider to organize assets by their type, so feel free to create sub folders like `images` `videos` `fonts`.
 - `nugets` is the place where all NuGet dependencies will be saved and that is specified as the NuGet override folder in the batch file.
 - `rnd` should be used to save research and tests patches that were developed in the scope of a project and/or showcase several possible solutions, but are not part of the project itself.
 Just make sure that these files are also opened in the same version and that they are using the custom NuGet folder as the rest of the project.
 - `vl` contains VL file dependencies that are referenced and used by the project.